The tl;dr version:

 6. I didn't whitelist, and I should have.
 We had some vandalism that took away from the fun.

 7. Kids love games. like, REALLY love them.
 Watching the time, energy, and motivation they poured into this project was satisfying.
 If I had put even an hour of more planning time into this, it would of been a home run.

 Other teachers noticed this project, I hope to have more takers next year!

-Published on Sunday, June 10, 2012 (4 years, 10 months, and 2 weeks ago).
+Published on Sunday, June 10, 2012 (5 years, 2 weeks, and one day ago).
 Posted in: Games in education Practical Advice